cyndizhao/Search-Youtube-Video-React.js-/README.md

 # README

-# Search YouTube Video
+## Search YouTube Video
-single-page application where you can search and watch YouTube videos
+Single-page application where you can search and watch YouTube videos

 ![Alt text](/image/image1.png)